-- Flying the Rainbow Flag To demonstrate the Council's commitment to sexual orientation equality in the workplace, the Council has flown the Rainbow flag annually since 2010, to promote International Day Against Homophobia. - Other community initiatives include Sunderland PRIDE, Diversity Month in partnership with the University of Sunderland, and The One World Party.
+Flying the Rainbow Flag To demonstrate the Council's commitment to sexual orientation equality in the workplace, the Sunderland Partnership has worked with the City's LGBT equality forum and the Council to fly the Rainbow Flag above the Civic Centre.
+This has been done annually since 2010 to raise awareness of International Day Against Homophobia and

+Other community initiatives that the council have supported or attended include Sunderland PRIDE, Sunderland University's Diversity Month and The One World Party.